mwmlln/hangman/README.md

 2. User will be then asked if they want a brief instruction displayed or skip to start a game.
 If y is pressed for yes, instruction will be displayed.
+User can skip the instruction by pressing any other key other than y.
     <details><summary>Instruction display</summary>
     <img src="ss_images/instruction_ss.jpg" width="500">
     </details>

 3. Before the game starts, user has a choice of categories.
+Category 1 to 3 is a random selected word from a chosen category and choosing 4 will be mixing up the category 1-3 and get a random selection from it.
+Any user input other than number 1 to 4 will repeat the input prompt for the selection.

-4. Once the category is chosen, underscores will display.
+4. Once the category is chosen, a word will be selected randomlly and underscores will display.
 These underscores represent a letter in the word selected as the answer.

     <details><summary>Selecting a category and display of underscores</summary>
     <img src="ss_images/category_and-geme_begining.jpg" width="500">